 An organization might typically use Talend Open Studio for Data Integration for:

-A lot of our data validation will be very basic, often consisting of a simple range-check.
+A lot of our DATA VALIDATION will be very basic, often consisting of a simple range-check.
 Often, you will simply add these checks to a tMap mapping.

 The tMap is one of the core components of Talend Studio and is used very often in Jobs.
 The tMap component is primarily used for mapping input fields to output fields and transforming the input data in the Expression Builder of the corresponding output column.

-tMap is an advanced component, which integrates itself as plugin to Talend Studio.
+Function tMap is an advanced component, which integrates itself as plugin to Talend Studio.

-tMap transforms and routes data from single or multiple sources to single or multiple destinations.
+Purpose tMap transforms and routes data from single or multiple sources to single or multiple destinations.

 Enabling and disabling reject flows

-Rejected data is closely coupled to schemas (Metadata and Schemas), as many of the input and output components will validate data according to a schema definition and then pass any incorrect data to a reject flow.
+Rejected data is closely coupled to schemas (METADATA AND SCHEMAS), as many of the input and output components will validate data according to a schema definition and then pass any incorrect data to a reject flow.

 Reject flows, thus allow non-conforming data to be collected and handled as per the needs of a project.